BleuLlama/Prosser/README.md

 When the user types "Go" or "move" with an option that matches either a name or alias in the exits structure, the local "OnUnload()" function is called, then the other lua room is loaded immediately (with "cleanRoom" loaded just before, of course).
+The user can also just type the exit name to "move" through it as well.

 If something goes horribly wrong, then "crash.lua" is run.